rishabhg19/FullStackFinal/README.md

 ## Backend
 To view the data stored in the backend, visit [deployed backend](https://keeperappbackend-itaz.onrender.com/notes).
-The same data can be viewed at `localhost:5000` through the following instructions:
+The same data can be viewed at `localhost:5000` through the following instructions -
 1. Make sure to have this repository cloned into a local directory.
 2. Navigate inside the new root directory, then inside the `backend/` directory.
 The commands will look something like:<br>`$ cd FullStackFinal`<br>
    `$ cd backend`<br>